-Thank you all for your patience while we settle into our new home!
-An across country move is no small feat and I am still getting things situated but yesterday I took some time with the kiddos to get our watercolor paints out and have a little fun.
-In our new rental home, my kids actually have their own room (they shared before in NM and loved it but the time has come for their own spaces).
+Yesterday I took some time with the kiddos to get our watercolor paints out and have a little fun.
 You might have seen this Instagram pic that is the color inspiration for my daughter’s room.
 Today I am sharing some Watercolor Gem Easy Art work that will be displayed in her room.

-This is August’s edition of my East Art work series.
+This is August’s edition of my Easy Art work series.

 Using Martha’s thick patterning tape, I laid out the basic shape for my watercolor gem.